manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     let greeting = "Nice to meet you!";

-    greet("The Insider");
+    greet("Insider");

     greeting = "How's it going?";

-    greet("The Insider");
+    greet("Insider");

 This shows that the inner scope not only sees the initially assigned value of "greeting"; when the value of "greeting" is changed, then a subsequent execution of the inner scope code will see this change.

-What we see here is a *closure*.
+What we see in action here is a *closure*.
 The [MDN web docs][https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures] define these as follows:

 > A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives you access to an outer function’s scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.

 And this is exactly what we saw: at the time that our *greet* function is created, the scope it is created in contains a variable *greeting*, and thus, our function is *bundled together* with this surrounding state.

 This, however, is neither the most crazy nor the most useful thing we can do with functions.
-What's really useful is the fact that functions are variables, too, and can be treated like other variables in many interesting contexts.function
+What's really useful is the fact that functions are variables, too, and can be treated like other variables in many interesting contexts.

 For example, we can *pass* a function to another function: